 Citrus trees, like all plants, need nutrients to grow.
-Because they can be heavy feeders, fertilizing citrus trees is sometimes necessary in order to have a healthy and fruit bearing tree.
+Since they can be heavy feeders, fertilizing citrus trees is sometimes necessary in order to have a healthy and fruit bearing tree.
 Learning how to fertilize a citrus fruit tree properly can make the difference between a bumper crop of fruit or a bummer crop of fruit.

 When to Apply Citrus Fertilizer

 In general, you should be doing your citrus fertilizing about once every one to two months during active growth (spring and summer) and once every two to three months during the tree’s dormant periods (fall and winter).
 As the tree gets older, you can skip dormant season fertilizing and increase the amount of time between active growth fertilizing to once every two to three months.

 To find the best citrus fertilizing time frames for your tree, judge based on the tree’s physical appearance and growth.
 A tree that looks lush and dark green and is holding onto fruit does not need to be fertilized as often.
 Fertilizing too much when the tree has a healthy appearance may actually cause it to produce inferior fruit.